-- feeling full after eating only a small amount
+- a feeling of fullness after eating only a small amount

 If it’s not causing any symptoms, jejunual diverticulosis generally doesn’t require treatment.
 But surgery might be recommended for more severe cases, or cases involving perforation or obstruction of the intestine.

-Jejunal atresia is a rare genetic condition that can affect newborns.
-It involves missing all or part of the mesentery, which connects the small intestine to the abdominal wall.
+Jejunal atresia is a rare congenital condition that can affect newborns.
+It involves the absence of all or part of the mesentery, which connects the small intestine to the abdominal wall.
 This causes the jejunum to twist around an artery that supplies the colon with blood, leading to a blockage of the intestines.